How to set up a family office in Singapore

 Step 6 — Ongoing compliance (annual)

-• Annual reporting to MAS — fund vehicle and FMC each file annual returns.
+• Annual reporting to MAS — fund vehicle and FMC each file annual returns; SFOs file the annual return required under the class-exemption framework.
 The fund must demonstrate continued compliance with the 13O/13U thresholds (AUM, local spend, investment pros).

 • Audited financial statements — by Singapore-registered auditor.
 Filed with ACRA.